itay-ct/redis-status-board/guide.md

 4. You should see: **"✅ Connected!
 PONG received"**
 5. The UI should show your username and the status controls

-**Bonus:** Your credentials are automatically cached in localStorage, so you won't need to re-enter them on page refresh!

 ### Notes

-- **Credential Caching**: The UI saves your credentials locally.
+- **Credential Caching**: Your credentials are automatically cached in localStorage, so you won't need to re-enter them on page refresh!
 To change them, click the "Logout" button.
 - **Map Visibility**: If the map appears on the right side and you find it distracting, click the collapse button (◀).
 This preference is also cached.
-- **Error Handling**: If you see connection errors, double-check your URL format: `redis://host:port` or `rediss://host:port` for SSL.

 </details>